 - The ICP may replace a traditional major, but students pursuing this option are still expected to complete all other graduation requirements.

 Generally, it will be to a student’s advantage to apply to the program no later than spring term of the sophomore year.
-For more information, contact the chair of the ICP Committee, Dr. Generally, it will be to a student’s advantage to apply to the program no later than spring term of the sophomore year.
-For more information, contact the chair of the ICP Committee, Dr. Renee Chosed (email@example.com) in the Department of Biology.
+For more information, contact the chair of the ICP Committee, Dr. Laura Thompson (firstname.lastname@example.org) in the Biology department.

 Download the ICP proposal guidelines and forms [PDF].